 Jerusalem has some interesting history is like saying Bill Gates has a little

-most unholy of thoughts and deeds.
-The three monotheistic religions of the world claim
+money.
+It The three monotheistic religions of the world claim

 Jerusalem as sacred ground: Jews as